1k1ry0/GettingAndCleaningData/CodeBook.md

 <h1>CODE BOOK</h1>
 <h2>Input Data</h2>
-Input data for this project has been acquired from UCI Machine Learning Repository - Human Activity Recognition Using Smartphones Data Set.
+Input data for this project has been acquired from <strong>UCI Machine Learning Repository - Human Activity Recognition Using Smartphones Data Set</strong>.

 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.
 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.